marknotton/craft-plugin-browser/README.md

 ```

 ####Example 2:
-Exactly the same as example one, but demonstrates you can pass as many arguments as you like.
+Exactly the same as example one, but demonstrates you can pass in as many arguments as you like.
 Each argument is handled as an "or" not an "and".
 ```
 {{ browser.is('ie', 'edge', 'firefox') }}
 ```